-Means Transfer (n=3) Non-Transfer (n=2) Complete your bachelor's degree in an engineering area 4.67 5.00 Enroll in a master's program in an engineering area 3.00 4.50 Enroll in a Ph.D. program in an engineering area 2.33 3.50 Enroll in medical or dental school 1.00 1.00 Enroll in a program to earn a different professional degree (i.e., law, veterinary medicine, etc.) 1.33 1.50 Pursue an engineering research career in academia 2.33 2.50 Pursue an engineering research career outside academia 3.33 3.50
+Means Transfer (n=3) Non-Transfer (n=3) Transfer to a different school in order to complete your bachelor's degree in an engineering area 1.33 2.33 Transfer to a different school in order to complete your bachelor's degree in another non-engineering area 1.33 2.00 Complete your bachelor's degree in an engineering area 4.67 4.67 Enroll in a master's program in an engineering area 3.00 4.00 Enroll in a Ph.D. program in an engineering area 2.33 3.33 Enroll in medical or dental school 1.00 1.33 Enroll in a program to earn a different professional degree (i.e., law, veterinary medicine, etc.) 1.33 2.00 Pursue an engineering research career in academia 2.33 2.67 Pursue an engineering research career outside academia 3.33 3.33

-Finally, when asked to describe one thing SUNY Poly can do to help them succeed during their first year in the program, three Scholars underscore the need for close academic and professional guidance during the early stages of their program experience.
+Finally, when asked to describe one thing SUNY Poly can do to help them succeed during their first year in the program, three Scholars underscore the need for close academic and professional guidance during the early stages of their program experience, while one respondent recommends introducing the Pulse app and facilitating long-term academic planning during the orientation.